 The Employer will employ all employees other than casual employees on an initial probationary period.
-The initial probationary period shall be for a period of three (3) months.
+The

 The employee shall be advised of, and given an opportunity to make response to, any adverse material about them which the Employer intends to take into account in a decision to terminate the employment upon or before the expiry of the probationary period.